LukaszSwolkien/EngineeringMetrics/README.md

 `./gen_dashboards.sh`

-Go to your Confluance page to see generated dashboard
+Go to your Confluance page to see generated dashboard(s)